Ekron: Iron Age II

 The sanctuary reflects a Phoenician design, paralleled in Astarte Temple 1 at Kition on Cyprus.
 The Ekron Royal Dedicatory Inscription incised on a rectangular-shaped limestone block has five-lines and mentions Ekron, thus confirming the identification of the site, as well as five of its rulers, including Ikausu (Achish), son of Padi, who built the sanctuary to Ptgyh, his lady.
 Padi and Ikausu are known as kings of Ekron from the 7th century Neo-Assyrian Royal Annals.
 The language and form of writing of the Ekron inscription show a significant Phoenician influence, and the name Ikausu is understood as "the Achaean" or "the Greek" and Ptgyh has been interpreted as a Greek goddess.

 Other special finds come from the side-rooms of the sanctuary, which yielded a treasure trove of gold, silver, and bronze objects, including a gold cobra (a uraeus), and a unique assemblage of ivories with cultic connotations.
 The ivories include a depiction of a woman, perhaps a royal personage; a knob bearing the cartouche of the 12th century Pharaoh Ramses VIII; a large head, probably from the top of a harp; and a large object with a male figure on the front, the image of a royal female personage on the side, and a cartouche of the 13th century Pharaoh Merneptah on the back.

 The buildings of the elite zone also produced 16 short inscriptions including kdš l’šrt ("dedicated to [the goddess] Asherat"), lmqm ("for the shrine"), and the letter tet with three horizontal lines below it (probably indicating 30 units of produce set aside for tithing), and silver hoards.

 The entire Iron II city was destroyed in a violent conflagration during the 604 BCE campaign of the Neo-Babylonian King Nebuchadnezzar II, after which the site was only partially and briefly resettled in the first quarter of the 6th century.
 A well-preserved Assyrian courtyard-type building was the only remaining architectural evidence for Stratum IA.
 Thereafter, Ekron was abandoned until the Roman period.

 Roman to Islamic periods

+Ekron next appears in the documentary record in 147 BCE, during the Hellenistic period when the region was under Seleucid rule.
+At that point Alexander Balas, the ruler of the Seleucid Empire, gave Ekron to Jonathan Apphus.
+Ekron is also mentioned in Eusebius' Onomasticon, a 4th-century gazetteer, in which it was described as a village.
 There is but fragmentary evidence from the Roman, Byzantine and Islamic periods found only in Fields IV Upper and V.